 Contacting a CEAC board member

-Anyone wishing to reach a member of the CEAC Industrial review board should send an e-mail firstname.lastname@example.org.
+Anyone wishing to reach a member of the CEAC Industrial review board should send an email to firstname.lastname@example.org.
 We will forward your question(s) to the board member of your choice (if you indicate one) and/or to whom we believe could best answer your questions.
-The board member will then return your e-mail.
 The current board members are listed below with the engineering concentration that best describes their area of expertise.

 Other pages that are helpful to prospective students about the Calvin Engineering Program are: